Alzheimers: There Is Hope

 As there are no tests to determine one from the other, diagnosis is usually made on how the patient looks, thinks and behaves.
 This type of diagnosis is referred to as based on clinical grounds.
 Some of the differences to note are that Alzheimer's will usually begin in a patient in there 50's or 60's.
 It is much more progressive than arteriosclerotic brain disease and the extent of neurological impairment is more profound.

 Alzheimer's is much more severe causing one to lose their power of cognitive thinking to a greater degree.
 Emotional outbursts are exhibited, mental handicaps become prevalent and every day tasks such as eating and bathing need supervision.
+You may find you need to assist an Alzheimer's patient in the bath with a shower chair.
+For eating, soft and eventually pureed foods may become necessary.

 There are authorities that do not accept the diagnosis of arteriosclerotic senility but believe that such patients have a form of Alzheimer's or perhaps another neurological defect entirely.
 This is important to note in determining if one truly has Alzheimer's.
 Thus, the need for physicians to diagnose based on the above mentioned factors.
 The bottom line here is, Alzheimer's and senility are completely different problems but treatment in each is similar.